Computer-aided design: 3D CAD

-FreeForm CAD
+Freeform CAD

-The top-end systems offer the capabilities to incorporate more organic, aesthetic and ergonomic features into the designs.
+Top-end CAD systems offer the capability to incorporate more organic, aesthetic and ergonomic features into the designs.
 Freeform surface modeling is often combined with solids to allow the designer to create products that fit the human form and visual requirements as well as they interface with the machine.

 Technology

 Originally software for CAD systems was developed with computer languages such as Fortran, ALGOL but with the advancement of object-oriented programming methods this has radically changed.
 Typical modern parametric feature-based modeler and freeform surface systems are built around a number of key C modules with their own APIs.
 A CAD system can be seen as built up from the interaction of a graphical user interface (GUI) with NURBS geometry or boundary representation (B-rep) data via a geometric modeling kernel.
 A geometry constraint engine may also be employed to manage the associative relationships between geometry, such as wireframe geometry in a sketch or components in an assembly.

 Unexpected capabilities of these associative relationships have led to a new form of prototyping called digital prototyping.
 In contrast to physical prototypes, which entail manufacturing time in the design.
 That said, CAD models can be generated by a computer after the physical prototype has been scanned using an industrial CT scanning machine.
 Depending on the nature of the business, digital or physical prototypes can be initially chosen according to specific needs.

 Today, CAD systems exist for all the major platforms (Windows, Linux, UNIX and Mac OS X); some packages support multiple platforms.

 Currently, no special hardware is required for most CAD software.
 However, some CAD systems can do graphically and computationally intensive tasks, so a modern graphics card, high speed (and possibly multiple) CPUs and large amounts of RAM may be recommended.